 Joseph Bruchac says this story “is even very different from the briefer telling of my own that I included in my collection Iroquois Stories: Heroes and Heroines, Monsters and Magic.”

 Bear brags about how great he is so little Brown Squirrel challenges Bear to tell the sun not to rise tomorrow morning.
 When the sun comes up, little Brown Squirrel is elated to be correct and teases Bear.
 In retaliation, Bear swipes his paw across little Brown Squirrel’s back and that’s how it came to be Chipmunk.
 This is also why Chipmunk is the first one up every morning! [picture book, ages 4 and up]

 Thirteen Moons on Turtle’s Back: Native American Year of Moons by Joseph Bruchac

-The thirteen moons on turtle’ back represents the thirteen months of the year used in many Native American cultures including Potowatomi, Anishinabe, Abenaki, Cree, Northern Cheyenne, Huron, Seneca, Pomo, Menominee, Micmac, Cherokee, Winnebago, and Lakota Sioux.
-This collection of poems celebrate the thirteen moons of the years, the seasons, and the folklore of Native American peoples. [poetry picture book, ages 4 and up]
+The thirteen moons on turtle’s back represent the thirteen months of the year used in many Native American cultures including Potowatomi, Anishinabe, Abenaki, Cree, Northern Cheyenne, Huron, Seneca, Pomo, Menominee, Micmac, Cherokee, Winnebago, and Lakota Sioux.
+This collection of poems celebrates the thirteen moons of the years, the seasons, and the folklore of Native American peoples. [poetry picture book, ages 4 and up]